ImpendingKataclysm/geommetry_game/README.md

 In the command line, the player is shown the coordinates for the rectangle's bottom-left and top-right corners, then prompted to guess the x- and y-coordinates of a point within the rectangle.
 The player is then prompted to guess the area of the rectangle.

-A final output message indicates whether the player guessed correctly.
+After the player has entered their guesses, a final output message indicates whether the player guessed correctly.
+The rectangle and the point guessed by the player are rendered in a turtle GUI.